kaiachain/kaia/kaiax/gov/headergov/README.md

 ### governance_idxCache

 Returns all vote block numbers from cache.
+The API name is retained for legacy compatibility.

 - Parameters: none
 - Returns